 During a separation from your spouse, you are likely facing a great deal of stress and emotional strain.
 Unfortunately, you also have many important personal and financial decisions to make as well.
 Updating your estate plan is one such decision that should be evaluated carefully.
-While there are many good reasons to update your estate plan after you separate from your spouse, not all estate planning documents should be treated the same during this process.
+While there are many good reasons to update your estate plan after you have legally separated from your spouse, not all estate planning documents should be treated the same during this process.
 Some documents may need an amendment, others may need to be revoked, and still others must be left as is until divorce proceedings are final.

-Update Your Will If Your Spouse Is the Executor
+Update Your Will If Your Spouse Is the Executor and Your Legally Separated

 During a divorce proceeding, there are certain restrictions imposed on your ability to update your estate plan.
 For this reason, it is crucial to contact an experienced attorney before making any changes that impact your estate plan.
 For example, it is possible that you will be restricted from changing certain aspects of your will while the proceedings are pending.